georgerappel/workshop-flutter/README.md

-# Workshop Flutter - App To-do list
+# Workshop Flutter - To-do list

 This repository contains presentations given by me, @georgerappel, along with @pksasso for Computer Science students.
 The main goal is to present a basic knowledge of Dart and Flutter mobile development.